jasih/portfolio/README.md

     - Find the html file on the left-hand side, right-click it, and select `Open with Live Server`

-Live server should create a new page on your browser, and you should be able to see and interact with my portfolio.
+Live Server should create a new page on your browser, and you should be able to see and interact with my portfolio.

 Good job!
 You successfully did it!!!